We don’t just talk about diversity.

 The Marshall Center for Intercultural Learning offers programs that allow all students in the Wheaton community to increase their cultural capacity, knowledge and awareness of…

 As we start a new semester, we wanted to highlight some of the diversity, equity, and inclusion (DEI) work that has occurred.

 Taking action together to create an anti-racist society

 The Wheaton College community has demonstrated that by working together we can do great things.
 Never in the history of our country has that ability been more necessary than it is right now.
 The difficult, complicated life-saving work of acknowledging, examining and dismantling systemic racism through action will take all of us.

 68% of our student body report having parental education.

-Our international students reside from 70+ countries across the world.
+Our international students reside from 50+ countries across the world.

-Nearly a quarter of our current student community are students of color.
+More than one quarter of our current student community are students of color.